 - Worst case, help with all rescue and evacuation arrangements.

-- Unique Adventure sleeping bag and down jacket, duffel bag, area map.
+- Unique Adventure sleeping bag, down jacket and duffel bag.

 - First aid medical kit, Oxymeter to check pulse, heart rate and oxygen saturation at higher altitude.

 - All applicable taxes as per the government rules and regulations.